Media & Communication Courses - Bachelor / Undergraduate Level

-As soon as the registration period opens, you will be able to fill out a form on OSIRIS by going to OSIRIS > Case > Start new case > ESHCC IBCoM Course Registrations Term 3-4 (Studyplan).
+As soon as the registration period opens, you will be able to fill out a form on OSIRIS by going to OSIRIS > Case > Start new case > ESHCC IBCoM Course Registrations Term 1 (Studyplan).
 In this form you will be asked to indicate how many courses you want to take, and to list 5 preferences.
-Some time after the deadline has passed, you will receive an email with the course(s) that has been assigned to you.
+A few days after the deadline has passed, you will receive an email with the course(s) that has been assigned to you.
 This email will also contain further information about workgroup registration and more.
 Note that IBCoM's courses are generally small-scale and therefore have limited capacity; please take into consideration that you might not get your first choice, and that the procedure is first come, first serve.
 Therefore, please only list courses in your form that you would be interested in doing, because there is a chance you get them assigned.
 In addition, always carefully check the schedules of your preferred courses to make sure they do not take place at the same time.

 Dropping or adding courses

 When you get your courses assigned, you can drop courses by sending an email to firstname.lastname@example.org.
 However, you cannot change them to other courses.
 To add courses, you need to follow the Late Registration Procedure.

 If you have missed the deadline for course registrations, you can still join Late Registrations, which takes place in specific periods as well.
 Within the period, Late Registrations take place on Tuesdays and Fridays from 8:30 AM until 9:00 AM at IBCoM Office (M8-34) (see table below for the exact dates).
-You need to pay a late registration fee of €10,- per course (cash), which will go to charity.
+You need to pay a late registration fee of €10,- per course (in cash), which will go to charity.
 Upon arrival make sure you write your name on the sign-up sheet in the waiting area and wait until you are called.
 If you cannot make it to the Late Registration rounds yourself, you may send someone else on your behalf.
-Make sure your friend has your student number and brings your fee in cash.
+Make sure your friend has your student number and brings your fee in cash, and has a list of courses that you would be interested to take.